 The core of the algorithm is a cloud-free composite of reflectances that is independent with respect to the atmosphere and to solar and viewing angles.
 The algorithm requires reflectances that are defined for ground-cover projections (i.e. the surface location) of the measurements.
 Thus, some pre-processing is required before multi-temporal (time series of measurements over the same location) data can be merged to develop the composite.
 In particular, a soft correction must be applied to the Level-1 data to handle viewing angle dependencies as well as latitudinal and seasonal dependencies as they occur in the data.
-Soft corrections will also be needed to deal with long-term degradation issues.
+Soft corrections for the reflectance have also been introduced with version 2.2.0 to deal with long-term degradation issues.

-For a given location (x, y), we define the reflectance $\rho(x, y, \lambda_i)$ at wavelength range λ_i for the ground-cover projection of the measurement as where $I(\lambda_i)$ and $E_0(\lambda_i)$ denote the measured earthshine backscattered radiance (in unit of [W m-2nm-1sr-1]) and solar irradiance (in unit [W m-2nm-1]) spectra respectively, and θ_0 denotes the solar zenith angle.
+For a given location (x, y), we define the reflectance $\rho(x, y, \lambda_i)$ at wavelength range $\lambda_i$ for the ground-cover projection of the measurement as where $I(\lambda_i)$ and $E_0(\lambda_i)$ denote the measured earthshine backscattered radiance (in unit of [W m-2nm-1sr-1]) and solar irradiance (in unit [W m-2nm-1]) spectra respectively, and $\theta_0$ denotes the solar zenith angle.
 The reflectances used in this algorithm are derived from broad-band measurements of backscattered radiance and extra-terrestrial solar irradiance covering the spectral range of the Red-Green-Blue (RGB) colour system.
-For the GOME instrument, reflectances were generated from the three sub-pixel polarization measurement devices (PMDs) measuring at a relatively high spatial resolution (ground pixel size 20 x 40 km2).
+For the GOME instrument, reflectances were generated from the three sub-pixel polarization measurement devices (PMDs) measuring at a relatively high spatial resolution (ground pixel size 20 x 40 km).
 GOME PMD measurements are directly mapped to the RGB colour space.
 The three PMDs span the UV (295-397 nm), the visible spectral range 397-580 nm and the range 580-745 nm extending into the NIR.
-SCIAMACHY has PMDs covering a spectral range similar to GOME, while for GOME-2, there are 15 PMDs (with varying band-widths) per polarization direction that are integrated to cover the required RGB spectral range (568-804nm, 400-556nm, and 322-384nm).
+SCIAMACHY has PMDs covering a spectral range similar to GOME, while for GOME-2, there are 15 PMDs (with varying band-widths) per polarization direction that are integrated to cover the required RGB spectral range (568-804nm, 400-556nm, and 322-384nm).For the OMI instrument, the reflectances are mapped only to the GB colour space because the spectral coverage of this instrument ends at 500 nm.

-$$\rho(x, y, \lambda_i) = \frac{\pi \cdot I(\lambda_i)}{E_0(\lambda_i) \cdot \cos \theta_0}.$$ (5.1)
+$$\rho(x, y, \lambda_i) = \frac{\pi \cdot I(\lambda_i)}{E_0(\lambda_i) \cdot \cos\theta_0}.$$ (5.1)

-For the OMI instrument, the reflectances are mapped only to the GB colour space because the spectral coverage of this instrument ends at 500 nm.
-For S5P, the reflectances measured by the instrument will be mapped to the GB color space by integrating the data from the TROPOMI detector UVIS bands 3 and 4 (320-405 nm and 405-500 nm).
+For S5P, the reflectances measured by the instrument are also only mapped to the GB color space by integrating the data from the TROPOMI detector UVIS bands 3 and 4 (320-405 nm and 405-500 nm) in the ranges 356-390 nm and 410-495 nm, respectively.